-Article 51 Playing attire approval
+Article 54 Playing attire approval

-- 51.01 The UEFA Equipment Regulations apply to all matches in the competition, unless specified otherwise in these regulations. - 51.02 Exceptionally, the domestic equipment regulations of the relevant associations apply for all matches in the qualifying phase and play-offs, provided that the sponsor advertising on the kit complies with Article 27 of the UEFA Equipment Regulations and the playing attire has been approved for and worn in domestic competition matches. - 51.03 All clubs must submit the playing attire approval form together with the competition entry documents to the UEFA administration for approval. - 51.04 Playing attire used by clubs as of the group stage must be approved by the UEFA administration.
+- 54.01 The UEFA Equipment Regulations apply to all matches in the competition, unless specified otherwise in these regulations. - 54.O2 Exceptionally, the domestic equipment regulations of the relevant associations apply for all matches in the qualifying phase, provided that the sponsor advertising on the playing attire complies with Article 27 of the UEFA Equipment Regulations and the playing attire has been approved for and worn in domestic competition matches. - 54.O3 All clubs must submit the playing attire approval form online to the UEFA administration for approval by the given deadline. - 54.04 Playing attire used by clubs as of the play-offs must be approved by the UEFA administration.
 The following deadlines apply for the submission to the UEFA administration of samples of the first-choice and second-choice playing attires for outfield players and goalkeepers as well as any additional playing attires and/or items of playing attire (shirt, shorts or socks): - a.
-10 August 2020 for clubs that qualify directly for the play-offs or the group stage; - b.
-28 September 2020 for clubs that qualify for the play-offs via the qualifying phase.
+10 July 2023 for clubs that qualify directly for the play-offs or the group stage; - b.
+4 August 2023 for clubs that qualify for the third qualifying round.

-Article 52 Colours
+Article 55 Colours

-- 52.01 For all competition matches, the home club has the first choice as to which of its official playing attires announced on the playing attire approval form it wears for its home matches.
-In the qualifying phase and play-offs the clubs agree on the colours to be worn from the playing attires announced on their playing attire approval form.
+- 55.01 For all competition matches, the home club has the first choice as to which of its official playing attires announced on the playing attire approval form it wears for its home matches.
+In the qualifying phase, the clubs agree on the colours to be worn from the playing attires announced on their playing attire approval form.
 If the clubs are unable to agree on the colours to be worn by their teams, they inform the UEFA administration, who takes a final decision.
-As of the group stage, the UEFA administration proposes which colours should be worn.
+As of the play-offs, the UEFA administration proposes which colours should be worn.
 The proposals can be changed at the request of the clubs provided that the alternative solution does not lead to clashes in any part of the attires.
-If no agreement can be found, the UEFA administration takes a final decision. - 52.O2 In any case, if the referee notices on the spot that the colours of the two teams could lead to confusion, he decides on the colours, after consulting the UEFA match delegate and the UEFA administration.
-As a rule, in such cases it is the home team that has to change colours, for practical reasons. - 52.O3 For the final, both teams may wear their first choice playing attire.
+If no agreement can be found, the UEFA administration takes a final decision. - 55.O2 In any case, if the referee notices on the spot that the colours of the two teams could lead to confusion, he decides on the colours, after consulting the UEFA match delegate and the UEFA administration.
+As a rule, in such cases it is the home team that has to change colours, for practical reasons. - 55.03 For the final, both teams may wear their first choice playing attire.
 However, if there is a clash, the team designated as the away team must wear alternative colours.
 The UEFA administration proposes suitably contrasting colours in advance of the match.

-44 X - Equipment
+48 X - Equipment

-Article 53 Numbers and names
+Article 56 Numbers and names

-- 53.01 From the group stage, player names must be shown on the back of shirts (see the UEFA Equipment Regulations). - 53.O2 From the group stage, all registered players, including those registered at a later stage, must wear set numbers (on shirts and shorts) between 1 and 99.
+- 56.01 From the play-offs, player names must be shown on the back of shirts (see the UEFA Equipment Regulations). - 56.02 From the group stage, all registered players, including those registered at a later stage, must wear set numbers (on shirts and shorts) between 1 and 99.
 If the number 1 is used, it must be worn by a goalkeeper.
 No player may wear more than one number for the same team.

-Article 54 Shirt sponsor
+Article 57 Shirt sponsor